wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

 .. _euclidean.sh:

-* **euclidean.sh**: Prints the hypotenuse, forward angle, and backward angle of the euclidean (ie flat and 2-dimensional) triangle formed from the north/south and east/west distance between two points on the earth provided in latitude and longitude.
+* **euclidean.sh**: Prints the hypotenuse, initial bearing, and back bearing of the euclidean (ie flat and 2-dimensional) triangle formed from the north/south and east/west distance between two points on the earth provided in latitude and longitude.